 - Additional information

 Matamata Turtle Skull Replica measures 4.3 inches.
 Matamata Turtle Skull Replica is museum quality polyurethane cast.
 Made in the USA.
-Chelus fimbriatus is the scientific name.
-2-part skull (separate cranium and jaw).
+2-part skull (separate cranium and jaw) and Hyoid.
 Our precise skull can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.
 Hyoid measures 7.5 inches.